grupacosmo/cansat/README.md

 ```

 ## xtask
 [cargo-xtask](https://github.com/matklad/cargo-xtask) is a way of extending `cargo` with user-defined workflows.

+Run the following commands for a quick rundown:
 ```
 cargo xtask --help

+cargo xtask embed --help
 ```

+All workflows are implemented in the `xtask/` directory.

 ## Build
 ```